gabotronix/pxn-2119-msfs2020/README.md

 3. Buttons 3-6 = can be used to control elevator trim (3-4) and seat height (5-6)
 4. Buttons 7-12 = located at the left of the joystick base; assign anything, such as the light toggle
 5. Button 13 = on the lower right side of the throttle; can be a toggle for reverse thrust
-6. Buttons 14-16 = can be used to toggle landing gear (14) and increase/decrease acceleration (14-15)
+6. Buttons 14-16 = can be used to toggle landing gear (14) and increase/decrease taxiing acceleration (14-15)

 **POV Hats**
 1. Joystick POV = can be used to control cockpit camera and external camera